You’ve decided to embark on the journey of planning a destination wedding (congratulations!)—now where do you start?

 Put together a packing list

-Check the weather of your destination
+Check the weather at your destination

 Make sure you have the correct outlet converters